 Let us now recollect our thoughts about the neutral subject of biopolitics and try to analyze the transformation of labor in the same sense.
 "There is little question that one of the primordial forms of class consciousness is the affirmation of the body; at least, this was the case for the bourgeoisie during the eighteenth century.
-It converted the blue blood of the nobles into a sound organism and a healthy sexuality" Foucault affirms, analyzing the birth of the shifting from the political order of sovereignty to the biopolitical regulation in the 18th century.
+It converted the blue blood of the nobles into a sound organism and a healthy sexuality", 144 Foucault affirms, analysing the birth of the shifting from the political order of sovereignty to the biopolitical regulation in the 18th century.
 If nowadays, a class dimension is taking shape as a "conscious" identity in Italy, it is the one of women and migrants, in other words of those workers who call themselves "precarious".
 But the class consciousness of the precarious workers is far from being a consciousness of sovereignty.
-On the contrary, the precarious are, in some way, "bare life" in the hands of a logic of exception that keeps them in a position of availability and exploitability.
-It is indeed the flexibilization of labor, or, as some literature defines it, the "feminization" of the labor.
+On the contrary, the precarious are, in some way, "bare life" in the hands of a logic of exception that keeps them in a position of availability and exploitability: it is indeed the flexibilization of labor, or, as some literature defines it, the "feminization" of the labor.

 As "Womanhood' and national health are linked (...), the nation is politically displaced onto women, but this is not a result of women's place in something called 'traditional' interpretations of honor or civilization.
 Nor is it a result of their role in preparing children for a liberal education.
-It is instead that women are biologically and medically linked to the nation, and that in this emergent biopolitical framework, women are the political actors"141, here we are affirming that "womanhood" is also the economical actor of contemporaneity.
+It is instead that women are biologically and medically linked to the nation, and that in this emergent biopolitical framework, women are the political actors", 145 writes Miller.
+Our argument is that "womanhood" is also the economical actor of contemporaneity.

+144 Foucault 1979. p.
+126.

 If a shifting in society has taken place from the 1970s through globalization and the post-fordist era, a new gendered class transformation has happened too.
 Those wombs that we defined as biopolitical spaces of exception, become now the subject of the precarious labor that is required by the renovated economical logic of "exception" to grant neoliberal competition: the precarization, flexibilization, feminization of labor.

-140 Foucault 1979. p.
-126.

 There is an immense amount of literature about this complex phenomenon.
 We will now analyse three main concepts in order to understand how we understand feminization of labor as an essential logic of the contemporary biopolitical economy:

-- 2. Toni Negri's definition of "operaio sociale" and "immaterial work" - Cognitive Capitalism 3. - Precarity as a logic of exceptionality and competition 4.
+- 2. Toni Negri's definition of "operaio sociale" and "immaterial work" - 3.
+Cognitive Capitalism - 4.
+Precarity as a logic of exceptionality and competition

-"Like Hardt says: in 1800 philosohy was made in Germany and the struggles in France, in the second half of 1900 the struggles were in Italy and philosophy was in France".
-142 This is how Negri describes in an interview the state of Western Europe art in the '1970s, and, in particular, the civil war that was taking place in Italy.
+"Like Hardt says: in 1800 philosophy was made in Germany and the struggles in France, in the second half of 1900 the struggles were in Italy and philosophy was in France".
+146 This is how Negri describes in an interview the state of Western Europe art in the '1970s, and, in particular, the civil war that was taking place in Italy.
 Negri was condemned to 30 years of prison in 1981 for subversive association and armed insurrection against the State's powers.
 As a refugee in France, the Mitterand government replied negatively to the "extradition" requests of the Italian governments for decades, giving Negri the chance to collaborate with philosophers like Guattari and Hardt and to teach in different universities, for instance Paris VIII.